Please also check our dedicated Indian website

 It is steeped in history with awe-inspiring fortresses, magnificent palaces and impressive temples and aesthetic mausoleums such as the Taj Mahal

 The geography of the sub-continent gives a full range of experiences to the astute traveller from lazy river cruises down huge watercourses such as the Ganges, the Hooghly or the Brahmaputra, to hikes in the highest mountain ranges in the world, to camel rides in the dustiest of deserts.

-Alternative India allows vistors to go game viewing in the national parks (tiger-spotting), skiing in the mountains or lying on the beach at Goa.
+Alternative India allows visitors to go game viewing in the national parks (tiger-spotting), skiing in the mountains or lying on the beach at Goa.

 Incredible India has something for everybody!

 After frequent personal visits to India including recent attendances at the annual GITB (Great Indian Travel Bazaar), SATTE (South Asia Travel & Tourism Expo), and the Kerala, Andrah Pradesh, Bihar Travel Marts, our consultants believe that they have the knowledge, expertise, and contacts in the Indian travel industry to offer you, the traveller, an experience of a lifetime!

 A Heightened Fascination with India